 Ensure re-usable PPE is cleaned and disinfected after use according to manufacturer’s instructions.
 See cleaning and disinfecting section for additional information.

-It is strongly recommended that employees wear a well-fitted and well-constructed non-medical mask whenever they are in a shared space (indoors or outdoors) with people from outside of their immediate household.
+It is strongly recommended that employees wear a well-fitting and well-constructed mask whenever they are in a shared space (indoors or outdoors) with people from outside of their immediate household.

 Regularly review the adequacy of the controls implemented and make improvements as necessary.